 Case-finding should be a continuing process and not a “once and for all” project.

-Besides these test classic criteria, emerging screening criteria proposed over the past 40 years include:
+Besides these test classic criteria, additional criteria mainly considering programmatic issues are generally considered critical :

 The screening programme should respond to a recognized need.

 The objectives of screening should be defined at the outset.